What is a Bioinformatics Technician?

 - Bioinformatics Assistant

 Bioinformatics Technician Job Outlook

-In 2016, there was an estimated number of 11,800 jobs for Bioinformatics Technician in 2016 (in the United States for Bioinformatics Technician.
+There were about 11,800 jobs for Bioinformatics Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Bioinformatics Technician by 2026.
 The BLS estimates 1,600 yearly job openings in this field.